(A turkey inside of a cockatiel inside of a camel)

 3 cups butterscotch pudding and oyster dressing

-1. Preheat oven to 375 (Fahrenheit or Celsius).
+1. Preheat oven to 375 degrees (Fahrenheit).
 Lay the boned camel hump-side

 up on a platter and season liberally with salt, pepper and taco

 seasoning.
 Lay the boned cockatiel mohawk-side down on top of the camel

 and season conservatively with salt, pepper and taco seasoning.
 The

 liberal and conservative seasoning patterns will bicker and argue, so

 2. Lay the boned turkey skin-side down on a flat surface.
 Cover with a